 It is understood that the mission and intent of both Parties is to quickly suppress wildland fire regardless of jurisdiction and/or ownership.
 It is considered mutually beneficial to both Parties to jointly take action as necessary to achieve this mission and intent.
 All ground resources may be considered mutual aid for up to 24 hours.
-All assistance beyond the 24 hours may be assistance by hire; a cost share agreement will be completed, and will be billed retroactively for the full period from the time of initial dispatch based on the completed cost share agreement.
+The Mutual Aid period is defined as follows: the 24 hour period following the initial dispatch of suppression resources.
+All assistance beyond this 24 hour period may be considered assistance by hire, and will be billed retroactively for the full period from the time of initial dispatch.
 Mutual aid shall be provided within the limits of local resources.
 Defined as resources within the local dispatch center's area of responsibility, however, neither party should be required to deplete its own fire protection resources, services and facilities to the detriment of its fire protection responsibilities.